 - Playing pickle ball with my family.
 Ever heard of pickle ball?

-If you’re dying to know more, here are 6 things you don’t know about me…
+If you’re still with me and care to know more, here are 6 things you don’t know about me…

 - I can’t type (yep…two fingers here)